UPDATED MAR 15, 2020

-Sure, the city’s got some of the healthiest restaurants, yoga studios, and coffee around—and let’s not forget the parks—but taking a break from the hustle and bustle of the five boroughs is a must.
+Sure, the city’s got some incredible rooftops, postage-stamp parks, and cozy coffee shops around, but taking a break from the hustle and bustle of the five boroughs is a must.
 While NYC may not offer a whole lot of greenery within city limits, venturing just an hour or two outside the city will offer you views of Hudson, serene pathways, and some pretty amazing upstate hikes.

 No, you don’t have to commit to the 2,000+ miles of the Appalachian Trail to get in on this famous hike.
 Just hop on the Metro-North at Grand Central to the Appalachian Trail (it runs most weekends), pick your trail, grab the directions, and head out on the hike of your choosing.
 That means it’s great for even your less hiking-inclined friends — all levels really can make the trail work for them.
 Depending on the section of the trail you choose, you should find the going pretty easy.
 It’s easy to get caught up hiking longer than planned, so you’d be silly not to bring some healthy snacks.
 Paleo beef jerky?
 Hell yeah.

 If you’re just taking up hiking as a hobby and seriously doubt the strength of your peach emoji, this seven-mile round-trip hike is a great spot for you.
 First, you’ll climb up a 500-foot rock staircase, but then the remainder of the hike will level out as you walk towards an overlook that’ll give you Insta-worthy views of Bear Mountain Bridge.
 On the weekends, you can take the Metro-North to the Manitou stop and walk the remaining mile and a half to the trailhead for an extra-long hike, or you can take your car right up to the start point.
 And depending on if you go public transportation or not, the whole hike will only take three hours, so you’ll get back to the city with plenty of time to freshen up before a healthy city dinner.